I - Anomaly

 ‘Go ahead Kevin; end up in jail if it suits you!’

 A small grin crept across my mouth.
-That phrase was one of my father’s favorite insults.
-How I amazed some of my childhood friends when repeating that phrase at the tender age of six, after hearing it come from the lips of my father the night before.
+That curse-laden phrase was one of my father’s favorite insults.
+How I amazed some of my childhood friends when repeating the same phrase at the tender age of six after hearing it come from the lips of my father the night before.

 ’For crying out loud Kevin, you have a son who needs you!
 What of him?’